Radiant (manfra)

-Radiant is a French manga (manfra) series written and illustrated by Tony Valente.
-It has been published by Ankama since 2013 and has 17 volumes released in French as of December 2022.
-It was later published by the Japanese publisher Asukashinsha in 2015, making it the first manfra to be published in Japan.
-The series has been licensed by Viz Media in English since 2018 and has 16 volumes released.
-The series received an anime television series adaptation by Lerche that aired from October 2018 to February 2019, followed by a second season aired from October 2019 to February 2020.
+Radiant is a French comic book series written and illustrated by Tony Valente.
+It has been published by Ankama since 2013 and has 19 volumes released in French as of November 2024.
+It was later published by the Japanese publisher Euromanga and Asukashinsha in 2015, making it the first manfra to be published in Japan.
+The series has been licensed by Viz Media in English since 2018 and has 18 volumes released.
+The series received an anime television series adaptation by Lerche that aired on NHK Educational TV from October 2018 to February 2019, followed by a second season aired from October 2019 to February 2020.

 Plot

-In the world of “El Pharenos”, a race of powerful monsters called Nemeses fall from the sky.
+In the world of "El Pharenos", a race of powerful monsters called Nemeses fall from the sky.
 This race infects every living thing they touch.
 Any humans who survive their contact become cursed, but also gain the ability to wield the magic power known as "Fantasia", thus becoming Sorcerers.
 Some Sorcerers use their powers for their own gain while others choose to become heroes and protect normal humans from the Nemeses.
 But whether good or evil, all Sorcerers are mostly treated with fear and contempt by the common folk.
 There is also an organization known as the Inquisition, which is dedicated to the eradication of Sorcerers.

-The series follows Seth, a 15-year-old boy who has survived a Nemesis attack.
+The series follows Seth, a seventeen-year-old boy who has survived a Nemesis attack.
 He dreams of defeating all of the Nemeses and bringing peace between Sorcerers and the rest of humanity.
 To do so, he has to find the place where the Nemeses come from, the legendary Radiant, and destroy it.
 He and other sorcerers travel the region in search of Radiant whilst avoiding the Inquisition.